aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Desugaring

     def desugar(t):
-        return ast.fix_missing_locations(Expander().visit(t))
+        return ast.fix_missing_locations(Desugarer().visit(t))

 Python's `ast` module defines another visitor class for *transforming* trees.
 Here each visit method is expected to return an AST node, which will be taken to replace the node that was the argument.
-The default, if the sub-nodes weren't changed, returns the same node unchanged.
+The default behavior, if the sub-nodes weren't changed, returns the same node unchanged.
 Desugaring uses such a transformer:

-    class Expander(ast.NodeTransformer):  # XXX rename to Desugarer?
+    class Desugarer(ast.NodeTransformer):

 For a start, we rewrite statements like `assert cookie, "Want cookie!"` into `if not cookie: raise AssertionError("Want cookie!")`.